Country rap: 1998–present: Emergence

 The trend continued in 2005 when country music stars Big & Rich introduced Cowboy Troy and his album Loco Motive.
 Troy has said he uses "country instrumentation" that includes a banjo, fiddle, and acoustic guitar blended with "shredding rock guitar riffs and a rap delivery".
 Hal Crowther has written that "I Play Chicken with the Train" (2006) by Cowboy Troy was "scandalous not because it mixes 'black' rap with 'white' country, but because, through the sheer force of unlikely-but-seamless juxtaposition, it forces us to acknowledge that those two musical styles, at least when they whoop it up, are brothers under the skin".

 In the late 2010s, country rap returned to prominence as part of the "Yee Haw" movement, a trend characterized by hip-hop producers incorporating country music into their own recordings.
 Young Thug's 2017 song "Family Don't Matter" is credited with popularizing the movement.
 Artists within "Yee Haw" include Lil Tracy and DaBaby.
 Other country rap artists include Ryan Upchurch, Jawga Boyz, Bottleneck, Moonshine Bandits and Big Smo.
 Cowboy Troy, Lenny Cooper and The Lacs were three of the top country rap artists of 2013 each with an album on Billboards Country Chart.
 Also in the 2010s, hip-hop influences were widely noted in mainstream country songs especially in the bro-country genre.

 In 2020, Niko Moon's "Good Time" peaked at number 20 on the Hot 100 – with the track being a hip-hop song with country influence, or vice versa.
 The same year, country singer Billy Ray Cyrus released a heavily rap-inspired country song from his Mama Kush project titled “Ballad of Jed,” while also world-premiering an animated music video, which debuted on Weedmaps in celebration of 4/20.
 In 2024 Beyoncé's eight studio album Cowboy Carter experimenting country music with hip-hop, R&B and soul sounds.

 Country trap

 In 2019, rapper Lil Nas X's "country trap" single "Old Town Road" achieved mainstream international success.
 Assisted by several subsequent versions, including a remix featuring Billy Ray Cyrus, the song broke multiple U.S. streaming records and charted at number one on the Billboard Hot 100 for a record nineteen weeks.
 In June 2019, Blanco Brown's "The Git Up", also described by USA Today as a "trap-country" song, also achieved viral success.
-Other notable country trap songs include "Rodeo" by Lil Nas X and Cardi B and "Rascal" by RMR.
+Other notable country trap songs include "Rodeo" by Lil Nas X and Cardi B, "Rascal" by RMR and "Home" by BigXthaPlug and Shaboozey.